 Sophie Westfall gives her graphic design website a dreamy feel by adding animated butterflies to her contact us page.
 She replaces the usual “Contact Us” heading with a friendly “Hello!”
 Before asking people to get in touch, she gives them a reason to contact her by explaining a bit about her background and experience.

 To make things convenient for her site visitors, Sophie provides them with multiple options for reaching out.
 Her email address, LinkedIn profile and Instagram page are linked to directly from the contact page.
 Below these links is a form that lets people send her a message directly through the website.

 Lumo’s contact us page is clear and minimalistic, using text and white space rather than images.
 The background is a soothing dark green, helping it pop even without the use of visuals.

 The contact page begins with the header “Let’s Talk,” followed by a short paragraph encouraging people to get in touch.
 It also includes their email address and a link to their Instagram and Facebook pages.
 To the right of this is a contact form where visitors can submit their own name, email address and message.

-As a whole, Lydia Hill’s illustrator website makes it easy to get in touch with her from any page.
+As a whole, Lydia Hill’s artist website makes it easy to get in touch with her from any page.
 She includes a unique set of social share buttons in the header, helping potential clients find her on Facebook, Instagram, Dribble and more.
 These social buttons are supplemented by a “Let’s Work Together” tab in the navigation bar that takes users to her contact us page.